 These topical treatments also do not treat the root cause of the symptoms, which is the irritants, immune response, and overall health.

 At Capalaba Natural Health, we offer food intolerance tests as well as naturopathy consultations in order to discover the trigger for your eczema.
-To find out more about how naturopathy can treat eczema naturally, contact us here or call us on 07 3823 3103.
+To find out more about how to treat eczema naturally with naturopathy, contact us here or call us on 07 3823 3103.